happyuc-project/webu.py/docs/ens_overview.rst

-Ethereum Name Service
+HappyUC Name Service
 ================================

-The Ethereum Name Service is analogous to the Domain Name Service.
+The HappyUC Name Service is analogous to the Domain Name Service.
 It enables users and developers to use human-friendly names in place of error-prone hexadecimal addresses, content hashes, and more.